Cellular Phones : Types Of Mobile Generations

 (a telephone call) and non-voice data (such as downloading information,

 The standard supported mobile/portable voice, images, data,

 and video communications at up to 2 Mbps (local area access)

 Some features provided by 3G technologies are

 1. Several times higher data speed.
-3G networks have potential speed up to 3Mbps
+3G networks have potential

-3.6.
-3.5G High-Speed Downlink Packet Access (HSDPA)
+on the new High-Speed Downlink Packet Access protocol, which

 3.7.
-4G are short for Fourth (4th) Generation Technology
+4G are short for Fourth

 4G Technology is basically the extension in the 3G technologies with more bandwidth and services offers in the 3G.
 4G technologies are the future technologies that are mostly in their maturity period.
-The expectation for the 4G technologies is basically the high quality audio/video streaming over end-to-end Internet Protocol.
+The expectation for the 4G technologies is basically the high-quality audio/video streaming over end-to-end Internet Protocol.